Stutchbury/MostlyPrintedProbe/README.md

 # A Mostly Printed Probe
-A mostly printed kinetic probe for CNC machines.
-There is an old adage: "If you can't make it accurate, make it adjustable."
+A mostly printed kinetic probe for CNC machines that can be fully 3D printed (or turned on a lathe) and requires no soldering.

-3D printing accuracy is often hard to achieve, especially on a variety of printers, but
+>If you can't make it accurate, make it adjustable.

-This probe has been designed to work within ththe accuracy contraints of 3D printing and has proven to provide remarkable repeatability:
+3D printing accuracy is often hard to achieve, especially on a variety of printers, but this probe has been designed to work within the those accuracy contraints and has proven to provide remarkable repeatability:

 [![Mostly Printed Probe first test](https://img.youtube.com/vi/06nPOA94Pbk/hqdefault.jpg)](https://www.youtube.com/embed/06nPOA94Pbk)